-All College of Nursing degree program's application processes are conducted on a rolling-admissions basis, therefore classes may be filled prior to the published deadline.
+All College of Nursing degree program application processes are conducted on a rolling admissions basis; therefore, classes may be filled prior to the published deadline.
 Applicants are encouraged to apply early.
 The College of Nursing degree programs are not open enrollment.
 Program admission is competitive and applicants will be considered using the same criteria.
-The admissions committee will consider each applicant individually in relationship to the entire applicant pool.
+The admissions committee will consider each applicant individually in relation to the entire applicant pool.
 The College of Nursing reserves the right to limit the number of students admitted based upon faculty and clinical resources.
 The BSN, ABSN and RN-BSN programs have varying requirements.